 Residence Hall Council (RHC) is a student-run organization whose purpose is to provide communication, education, leadership, development, and community growth opportunities for students in the residence hall system.
 RHC sponsors programs and activities for all residents on campus and advocates for quality of life improvements for the residence halls.
-Every residence hall student in Lozier, Madonna, and Maryview at the Villa are automatically members of RHC.
+Every residence hall student in Lozier and Stevens are automatically members of RHC.
 The executive board for the following year is elected at the end of the previous academic year (May).
 In late August/early September, RHC will hold elections for floor liaisons.